joomla/accessibility/docs/custom-elements/introduction.md

 The goal of the Joomla Accessibility Team is to create a complete documentation of the accessibility of Joomla UI components.

+### This project and Joomla UI custom elements project
 Part of the work on Joomla 4 is [Joomla UI custom elements](https://github.com/joomla-projects/custom-elements/) project, which aims to create a library of their own Joomla UI components.

 In the future, this documentation will be synchronized with the [Joomla UI Components](https://joomla-projects.github.io/custom-elements/#/) project documentation.